 Preparation of steel bar

 Plain steel bar of 8 mm diameter is used.
-Electrical wire was connected to the one end of the steel bar before inserting it in concrete.
+Electrical wire was connected to the one end of the steel bar before inserting it in the concrete.
 Both the ends of the steel bars were insulated with epoxy coating to avoid preferential corrosion at the ends.

 Mixing and curing

-Repair materials A, B and C is made using the laboratory mortar mixer.
+Repair materials A, B and C were made using the laboratory mortar mixer.
 Potable water is used for the mixing.
 To determine the macrocell corrosion formation potential, 150 mm cube moulds were used.
-The casting was done in two steps; repair material was filled in the moulds followed by the substrate concrete.
-Specimens were allowed to harden inside the mould for one day.
-After demolding the specimens were covered under wet polythene sheets for the curing.
-At the end of 28 days curing, epoxy coating was applied on all faces of the specimen except two, which are marked as 1 and 2 in the Fig. 2.
-Totally eighteen specimens were casted.
+The casting was done in two steps; repair material was placed in the moulds followed by the substrate concrete.
+Specimens were allowed to harden in the mould for one day.
+After demoulding, the specimens were covered under wet polythene sheets for curing.
+At the end of 28 days curing, epoxy coating was applied on all faces of the specimen except two, which are marked as 1 and 2 in Fig. 2.
+In total eighteen specimens were cast.
 The specimens were kept exposed in the laboratory environment, where the average temperature and relative humidity were 250C and 60% respectively during the testing period.
-The area of steel area inside the substrate concrete was varied in such a way to provide an anodic – cathodic ratio of 1 and 0.5.
-The details of substrate concrete and repair material are shown in the table 2.
+The area of steel inside the substrate concrete was varied in such a way to provide an anodic : cathodic ratio of 1 and 0.5.
+The details of substrate concrete and repair material are shown in Table 2.

 Measurement techniques

 Macrocell current is measured using a zero resistance ammeter (ZRA).
-Half-cell potential is measured against CuSO4 reference electrode with the help of a voltmeter according to the ASTM C 876 - 91[10].
+Half-cell potential is measured against a CuSO4 reference electrode with the help of a voltmeter according to ASTM C 876 - 91[10].

 Table 2.
 Details of the specimens